Blog

 Canon 5D - CMOS with strict CFA, D2XS, CMOS weak CFA, D200 CCD, strong CFA, D300, CMOS, weak CFA.
 Image used with permission courtesy of Imaging Resource.

 In the above scene, there is a subtle but noticeable colour difference; a ‘when you see it’ type of thing.
 The M240 image is on the left side.
 The Leica M9 CCD sensor with strict CFA is on the right.
 Here the author can't match the M9's rich rendering of the purple vine because the green foliage of the M240 image would go nuclear if he did.
-Yet we can see the strong saturation applied to bring the M240 image closer to the M9 has already unnaturally overcooked the weaker colors in the M240 walkway, yet it still doesn’t match it.
-Only the M9 seems to preserve the full dynamic color range of the scene.
+Yet we can see the strong saturation applied to bring the M240 image closer to the M9 has already unnaturally overcooked the weaker colours in the M240 walkway, yet it still doesn’t match it.
+Only the M9 seems to preserve the full dynamic colour range of the scene.
+If you are looking at these images on a cheap monitor that doesn’t show at least 100% RGB colour, you won’t see the subtle differences I am showing here.
 Also note that the M9 image shows more shadow detail in the gate than the image from the M240, despite still being a punchier, more contrasty image.
 You might look at this and think oh I see it but it’s subtle.
 However I see it across other colours too.
-Many cameras skew reds to orange, and golds to yellows, as well as undersaturating them, which is even worse.
+Many cameras skew reds to orange, and golds to yellows, as well as undersaturating them, which is even more problematic.

 Have a look at this image from dpreview.com : https://www.dpreview.com/forums/post/53185762?image=0